teresa-le/teresa-le/README.md

 - ⚡ Fun fact: ...
 -->

+I'm currently learning more about data engineering and completing the Google Cloud Data Engineering Learning Path.

 When I'm not working on side projects (see below), I enjoy learning French, photographing nature & architecture, and going to museums & galleries.